Projects

 Bootloader, PIC32MK, Reusable Component

-FreeRTOS Porting to Microchip PIC32MK
+Porting FreeRTOS to use with Microchip PIC32MK.

 The Microchip PIC32MK has numerous on-board peripherals, security functions and numerous channels for peripherals such as CAN (6 channels), I2C (4 channels), SPI (6 channels), UART (6 channels) and many more.
 In addition, Microchip also has security features such as Memory Protection Unit (MPU) and certifiable ready for ISO26262 and configurable peripheral pins input and output.